AviSoori1x/AviSoori1x.github.io/_posts/2021-05-16-Building_a_Natural_Language_Processing_API_with_SAS_Viya_FastAPI_and_Docker.md

 I really recommend that you download Docker Desktop which allows you to peer inside the container you just spun up.
 FastAPI is nice in that it comes with automatic documentation.
 You can test our deployed service with interactive API documentation using the Swagger UI at http://127.0.0.1:80/docs.
 You can also check out the redoc based UI at http://127.0.0.1:80/redoc

 Also please note that the list of strings passed in the body of the request should be devoid of any escape characters and should be enclosed in double quotation marks to be conformant with json formatting.
-For your convenience, use the following python code to create this list of strings from the text column of your dataframe.
-In this snippet, the dataframe is assigned to a variable 'df' and the text column in 'df' is 'text'.
+For your convenience, use the following python code to create this list of strings from the text column of your data frame.
+In this snippet, the data frame is assigned to a variable 'df' and the text column in 'df' is 'text'.

 ```python